Midwest D-CFAR announces first round of pilot funding awardees

 Key personnel and collaborators: Amanda Zofkie, WashU; Sydney Thayer, WashU

 Summary: This study aims to improve HIV chest/breastfeeding guidelines in clinical settings.
 We will engage with healthcare providers and birthing persons living with HIV (BPLWH) to understand their experiences and challenges.
 A survey will then assess how well these guidelines are followed.
-Our findings will lead to a practical guide, helping providers and BPLWH make informed decisions about chest/breastfeeding and enhancing overall health.
+Findings will be integrated into a practical guide to help providers and BPLWH make informed decisions about chest/breastfeeding and enhancing overall health.

 Chen Shen, PhD